A proposal to improve the accuracy of cosmological observables and address the Hubble tension problem: Summary and conclusion

-In addition, \emph{direct} measurements in the "local" Universe remain very important and promising probes, because they are not sensitive to the specific characteristics of presumed cosmological models, as described by e.g. \citet{Kenworthy2019}, \citet{Bernal2016}, \citet{Riess2021}.
+In addition, {direct} measurements in the \qn{local} Universe remain very important and promising probes, because they are not sensitive to the specific characteristics of presumed cosmological models, as described by for example, \citet{Kenworthy2019}, \citet{Bernal2016} and \citet{Riess2022}.

 \begin{appendix}